 - 11.1 The Government wants to enable more people to build their own home and Local Planning Authorities in England and Wales are required under the Self-build and Custom House Building Act 2015 (c.17) to keep a register of individuals and associations of individuals seeking to acquire land to build a home. - 11.2 The information contained within the register will enable the Council to gather evidence to see if there is a demand for this type of development within the District. - 11.3 The register is not a public document and is treated as confidential.
-However, local planning authorities are encouraged to publish, in their Authorities Monitoring Report, headline data (i.e. location, type and/or demand) on the demand for self-build and custom house building revealed by their register and other sources. - 11.4 The register does not in itself mean that the Council will be able to offer any land to build your own home as a result, nor is registration a guarantee of the granting of planning permission for a self-build or custom-build property within the Bradford District. - 11.5 At 31st March 2019, Bradford Metropolitan District Council had 66 eligible individuals/groups registered (30 more than the previous year).
-There were 12 individuals/groups who failed to meet the eligibility criteria and have not been added to the register (4 more than the previous year).
-Table 11-1 provides some headline data.
+However, local planning authorities are encouraged to publish, in their Authorities Monitoring Report, headline data (i.e. location, type and/or demand) on the demand for self-build and custom house building revealed by their register and other sources. - 11.4 The register does not in itself mean that the Council will be able to offer any land to build your own home as a result, nor is registration a guarantee of the granting of planning permission for a self-build or custom-build property within the Bradford District. - 11.5 Table 11-1 illustrates how many individuals/groups were registered as eligible at 31st March 2019, 2020 and 2021 and provides some headline data.
 Please note, applicants can choose more than one preference/response to each question.

-Table 11-1: Headline data, Self-Build and Custom Build Register, at 31 March 2019
+Table 11-1: Headline data, Self-Build and Custom Build Register, at 31 March 2019, 2020 and 2021

-An individual 40
+2019 2020 2021

-This application is made by / on behalf of: Group / Association 5
+This application is made by / on An individual 40 60 106

+Group / Association 5 6 8

-on benail or: On behalf of a household 22
+behalf of: On behalf of a household 22 31 50

+Total (eligible): 67 97 164

-Individual self-build: Individual oversees the design and build 51
+Type of build Individual self-build: Individual oversees the design and build 76 132

-Type of build Individual developer build (custom): Developer oversees the design and build 27
+Individual developer build (custom): Developer oversees the design and build 40 63

-Group led self-build: Individual oversees the design and build as part of a group 11
+Group led self-build: Individual oversees the design and build as part of a group 11 14 24

-Developer led group build (custom): Developer oversees the design and build as part of a group 12
+Developer led group build (custom): Developer oversees the design and build as part of a group 17 24

-Undecided 4
+Undecided 4 8 13

-Detached 51
+Detached 51 78 138

-Semi-detached 14
+Semi-detached 14 17 29

-Type of dwelling Terraced 6
+Type of dwelling Terraced 6 7 7

-Bungalow 11
+Type of aweiling Bungalow 11 14 22

-Flat / apartment 4
+Flat / apartment 4 5 7

-Undecided 10
+Undecided 10 13 16

-Two 5
+Two 5 9 15

+Three 17 19 36

-No. of bedrooms (figures shown for individual applicants only) Three 17
+No. of bedrooms (figures shown for individual applicants only) Four 23 38 64

-Four 23

-Five or more 8
+Five or more 8 11 21

-A mix of different sized properties 5
+A mix of different sized properties 5 6 9

-Undecided 8
+Undecided 8 13 18

-11.6 Figure 11-1 illustrates the preferred areas of choice, with Ilkley being the preferred location (an increase of 15 (100%) from the previous year).
-As can be seen, the four settlements in the Wharfedale valley (Addingham, Burley-in-Whardfedale, Ilkley and Menston) have the highest preferred rates.
+11.6 Figure 11-1 illustrates the preferred areas of choice (at 31st March 2021), with Ilkley being the preferred location.
+As can be seen, there are three settlements in the Wharfedale valley (Burley-in-Whardfedale, Ilkley and Menston) which have the highest preferred rates.
 Please note, an applicant can identify more than one preferred location.

-Figure 11-1: Preferred location
+Figure 11-1: Preferred location, at 31st March 2021